Church Hill Tunnel: Safer alternative

 Portions of the viaduct became known as the Rivanna Subdivision Trestle (west of Rivanna Junction) and Peninsula Subdivision Trestle (from the former Brown Street Yard through Main Street Station and Rivanna Junction east to Fulton Yard).
 The viaduct is believed to be the longest in the United States and is still in use by CSX Transportation, the successor entity to the C&O, which also owns the abandoned tunnel.
-The viaduct is also the highest level of Richmond's famed Triple Crossing, with railroads at three levels, believed to be the only such place in the world, near where it crosses Richmond's flood wall.
+The viaduct is also the highest level of Richmond's famed Triple Crossing, with railroads at three levels, believed to be only one of two such places in the world, near where it crosses Richmond's flood wall.

 Tunnel disuse, rehabilitation turns tragic

 After completion of the viaduct in 1901, the Church Hill Tunnel fell into disuse for over twenty years.
 In 1925, to add capacity, the railroad began efforts to restore it to usable condition.
-On October 2, while repairs were under way, a work train was trapped by a collapse of 150 ft of the tunnel near the western end, below Jefferson Park (close to the intersection of N 18th Street and E Marshall).
+On October 2, while repairs were under way, a work train was trapped by a collapse of 150 ft of the tunnel near the western end, below Jefferson Park (close to the intersection of N. 18th Street and E. Marshall).
 The authorities shut down the streetcar line to the area for several days.
-At that time there were no homes in the area, as most buildings were around 25th and Broad near Nolde Bros.
-Bakery where the tunnel crossed the middle of Church Hill.
+At that time there were no homes in the area, as most buildings were around 25th and Broad near Nolde Brothers Bakery where the tunnel crossed the middle of Church Hill.

-Approximately 200 workmen crawled under flat cars and then escaped out the eastern end of the tunnel, including the fireman Benjamin F. Mosby (who died hours later at Grace Hospital because of burns caused by the ruptured boiler), but the engineer Thomas Joseph Mason was killed; initial reports claimed that, besides Mason, six black laborers were unaccounted for, although the missing number of men was later scaled down to two, identified as day laborers Richard Lewis and “H. Smith.”
+Approximately 200 workmen crawled under flat cars and then escaped out the eastern end of the tunnel, including the fireman Benjamin F. Mosby (who died hours later at Grace Hospital because of burns caused by the ruptured boiler), but the engineer Thomas Joseph Mason was killed; initial reports claimed that, besides Mason, six black laborers were unaccounted for, although the missing number of men was later scaled down to two, identified as day laborers Richard Lewis and "H. Smith".
 During the next week, the community anxiously watched rescue efforts, but each time progress was made, further cave-ins occurred; only the body of Mason was recovered, on October 10.
 At that point, only Lewis and Smith were still unaccounted for.
 Their bodies were never found.

 The following spring, the Virginia State Corporation Commission (SCC), which regulated the state's railroads, ordered the western end of the tunnel sealed for safety reasons.
 Left inside was the work train, complete with a 4-4-0 steam locomotive (C&O switch engine no. 231) and ten flat cars.